dankuck/vue-easeljs/README.md

 All visible components can accept an `align` attribute.
 The align attribute defaults to `['left', 'top']`.

+The values refer to where the x, y coordinates should lie in reference to the rest of the object.

+For example, if a 10x10 square shape is aligned at left-top, and its x and y are at 15, 20, then the square's top left point will be at 15, 20 and its bottom right point will be at 25, 30.

+If the same square was aligned at right-bottom, then it's bottom right point would be at 15, 20 and its top left point would be at 5, 10.

 The field is formatted as `[horizontal-alignment, vertical-alignment]`.

 Alignment options: